Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 - The slot is considered ready to start loading ads.
 - The slot is instructed to load ads.
 This can be deferred by the lazy loading configuration if the slot is not in view.
 - A request is made to the ad server to load an ad for the slot.
-This can delayed relative to the previous step if GPT is not loaded earlier.
+This can be delayed relative to the previous step if GPT is not loaded earlier.
 - The content sent by the ad server is received.
 - If configured, the slot is expanded to full view.
 - The slot content is fully rendered.